CompVis/stable-diffusion/docs/help/TROUBLESHOOT.md

 **SOLUTION**

-From within the `stable-diffusion` directory, run `conda env update -f environment.yaml` This is also frequently the solution to complaints about an unknown function in a module.
+From within the `stable-diffusion` directory, run `conda env update` This is also frequently the solution to complaints about an unknown function in a module.

 ---